gitxRajat/youtube_subscribers/README.md

 #### How to add new subscribers & delete ?

-Use Postman or Insomnia to add new subscribers, Delete subscribers from the database.<br/>
+Use Postman or Rapid API to add new subscribers, Delete subscribers from the database.<br/>

 ## Deployment